ImFlog/sidetwitch/README.md

 # Sidetwitch
-SideTwitch if a browser extension working on Mozilla Firefox and Google Chrome browsers.
+SideTwitch is a browser extension working on Mozilla Firefox and Google Chrome browsers.
 This extension allows you to embbed an iframe containing a live twitch channel into your tabs.
 This iframe can be moved around in your tab (size, position) and follows you as you switch tabs.

 ## How to